 - The Atheistic Argument from Evil

-- In this lecture, we will be looking at an atheist’s argument against God: the argument from evil.
+Turning the tables, we will now study an atheist’s argument against God: the Argument from Evil.

 - The New Atheism